wyii1200/ThinkTwice/README.md

 # 🧠 AI Agentic Intelligence

-ThinkTwice uses a **multi-agent AI architecture** instead of a single AI model.
+ThinkTwice uses a **multi-agent AI architecture** instead of relying on a single AI model.

 The AI system can: